rorist/lpic/103/text-streams-and-filters.md

 ### Wc, head and tail

+* wc: count line/char/bytes/word
+* head
+* tail (multitail)

 ### Expand, unexpand and tr

+* expand: transform tabs to space (8 default)
+* unexpand
+* tr: translate from a set to an other

 ### Pr, nl, and fmt

+* Pr: prepare a file for printing -> split in pages and add number, ...
+* nl: number line, add the line number at the beginning
+* fmt:

 ### Sort and uniq

+* Sort
+* Uniq: remove same and consequtive lines

 ### Cut, paste, and join

 ### Sed and awk

+### More utils!